r5valkyrie/docs/docs/entities-spawning-objects.md

 All models belong to an entity type.
 Models cannot be spawned "on their own", without being attached to an entity.

-Many entities are inherited from Valve's Source Engine.
+Many entities are inherited from Valve's Source Engine, as ReSource (Respawn Source Engine) is a fork of the Portal 2 Branch of the Source Engine.

 Entity subclasses inherit the base entity class' attributes (associated key-value pairs) and methods (associated functions).